Summary: In this tutorial, you will learn about PL/SQL WHILE

 loop statement to see how it works.

-1) Simple PL/SQL WHILE loop example
+Basic PL/SQL WHILE loop example #

-The following example illustrates how to use the WHILE
+The following example uses a WHILE

 DECLARE